20laura10/Average-Benjamini-Hochberg-Correction/README.md

 - Implement the Average BH correction in Python.
 - Analyze the performance of the method on simulated datasets and real world omics datasets.
 - Provide reproducible code for educational and research purposes.
+-
+## 🤝 Acknowledgments
+Special thanks to our supervisor for their contributions to the project and the accompanying report and the research group.

+For questions, feel free to reach out or open an issue.
 ---